MindIgnited/continuum-framework/website/continuum-vitepress/src/guide/quick-start.md

 ### Step 6: Connect and Call Your Service

-In your frontend code, connect to Continuum and create a service proxy:
+In your frontend code (Vue, React, etc.), connect to Continuum and create a service proxy:

 ```typescript
 import { Continuum, IServiceProxy } from '@kinotic/continuum-client'